William Pitt the Younger: Foreign affairs

-Pitt sought European alliances to restrict French influence, forming the Triple Alliance with Prussia and Holland in 1788.
+Pitt sought European alliances to restrict French influence, forming the Triple Alliance with Prussia and the Dutch Republic in 1788.
 During the Nootka Sound Controversy in 1790, Pitt took advantage of the alliance to force Spain to give up its claim to exclusive control over the western coast of North and South America.
 The Alliance, however, failed to produce any other important benefits for Great Britain.

 Pitt was alarmed at Russian expansion in the 1780s at the expense of the Ottoman Empire.
-The relations between Russia and Britain were disturbed during the Russo-Turkish War of 1787–92 by Pitt's subscription to the view of the Prussian government that the Triple Alliance could not with impunity allow the balance of power in Eastern Europe to be disturbed.
+The relations between Russia and Britain were disturbed during the Russo-Turkish War of 1787–1792 by Pitt's subscription to the view of the Prussian government that the Triple Alliance could not with impunity allow the balance of power in Eastern Europe to be disturbed.
 In peace talks with the Ottomans, Russia refused to return the key Ochakov fortress.
 Pitt wanted to threaten military retaliation.
 However Russia's ambassador Semyon Vorontsov organised Pitt's enemies and launched a public opinion campaign.
-Pitt had become alarmed at the opposition to his Russian policy in parliament, Burke and Fox both uttering powerful speeches against the restoration of Ochakov to the Turks.
+Pitt had become alarmed at the opposition to his Russian policy in Parliament, Edmund Burke and Fox both uttering powerful speeches against the restoration of Ochakov to the Turks.
 Pitt won the vote so narrowly that he gave up.
 The outbreak of the French Revolution and its attendant wars temporarily united Britain and Russia in an ideological alliance against French republicanism.

 The King's condition

-In 1788, Pitt faced a major crisis when the King fell victim to a mysterious illness, a form of mental disorder that incapacitated him.
+In 1788 Pitt faced a major crisis when George III fell victim to a mysterious illness, a form of mental disorder that incapacitated him.
 If the sovereign was incapable of fulfilling his constitutional duties, Parliament would need to appoint a regent to rule in his place.
-All factions agreed that the only viable candidate was the King's eldest son, George, Prince of Wales.
-The Prince, however, was a supporter of Charles James Fox.
+All factions agreed that the only viable candidate was the king's eldest son and heir apparent, George, Prince of Wales.
+The Prince, however, was a supporter of Fox.
 Had the Prince come to power, he would almost surely have dismissed Pitt.
 He did not have such an opportunity, however, as Parliament spent months debating legal technicalities relating to the regency.
-Fortunately for Pitt, the King recovered in February 1789, just after a Regency Bill had been introduced and passed in the House of Commons.
+Fortunately for Pitt, the King recovered in February 1789, just after a Regency Bill had been introduced and passed in the Commons.

 The general elections of 1790 resulted in a majority for the government, and Pitt continued as prime minister.
 In 1791, he proceeded to address one of the problems facing the growing British Empire: the future of British Canada.
 By the Constitutional Act of 1791, the province of Quebec was divided into two separate provinces: the predominantly French Lower Canada and the predominantly English Upper Canada.
 In August 1792, coincident with the capture of Louis XVI by the French revolutionaries, George III appointed Pitt as Lord Warden of the Cinque Ports, a position whose incumbent was responsible for the coastal defences of the realm.
-The King had in 1791 offered him a Knighthood of the Garter, but he suggested the honour go to his elder brother, the second Earl of Chatham.
+The King had in 1791 offered him a Knighthood of the Garter, but he suggested the honour should go to his elder brother, the second Earl of Chatham.